david-hammond/tidymodlr/cran-comments.md

 *Is there some reference about the method you can add in the Description field in the form Authors (year) \<<doi:10>.....\>?*

 The package offers utilities to make modelling with long data easier.
 It is not the implementation of a published methodology.
 As such there is not a direct published paper to cite.

+## Release version 1.0.0 - Resubmit 2

+Received this feedback:

+*If there are references describing the methods in your package, please add these in the description field of your DESCRIPTION file in the form authors (year) \<doi:...\> authors (year, ISBN:...) or if those are not available: \<https:...\> with no space after 'doi:', 'https:' and angle brackets for auto-linking.
+(If you want to add a title as well please put it in quotes: "Title")*

+The package offers utilities to make modelling with long data easier.
+It is not the implementation of a published methodology.
+As such there is not a direct published paper to cite.

+*Please unwrap the examples if they are executable in \< 5 sec, or replace dontrun{} with \\donttest{}.*

+The xgboost example does take longer than 5 seconds on some computers, so replaced with \donttest{}, but this caused an error in that the tests could not find library(mixbg).
+In the end I just removed these examples, they are not central to the package.

+*\@description of the correlate() function in the tidymodlr.R file: "Correlates and reurns pearson values" --\> "Correlates and returns pearson values"*

+Fixed.